Don Bluth Entertainment: Closure / Fox Animation Studios (1994–2000)

-In late 1993, shortly after the Merlin Films/Media Assets deal, founders Bluth and Goldman met with then-President of 20th Century Fox Television Peter Chernin, and CEO and Chairman of Fox Filmed Entertainment Bill Mechanic to discuss the creation of a feature animation division.
-While Bluth and Goldman wanted to remain at the Dublin studio, arguing that because Media Assets was owned by Fox's parent company News Corporation, Fox effectively had a working animation studio already, Mechanic wanted Bluth and Goldman to head up a new studio in Phoenix, Arizona instead.
-Fox had learned that Bluth's Dublin studio had a seven-year distribution contract with Warner Bros.
+In late 1993, shortly after the Merlin Films/Media Assets deal, founders Bluth and Goldman met with then-President of 20th Century Fox Television, Peter Chernin, and CEO and Chairman of Fox Filmed Entertainment, Bill Mechanic, to discuss the creation of a feature animation division.
+While Bluth and Goldman wanted to remain at the Dublin studio, arguing that, because Media Assets was owned by Fox's parent company News Corporation, Fox effectively had a working animation studio already, and Mechanic wanted Bluth and Goldman to head up a new studio in Phoenix, Arizona instead.
+Fox had seen that Bluth's Dublin studio had a seven-year distribution contract with Warner Bros.
 Pictures, meaning that they would have to give up their distribution fee to a competitor, and it was thus decided to shut down Don Bluth Ireland entirely instead of waiting for the Warner Bros. contract to expire.
 Bluth and Goldman intended to remain in Ireland to complete work on The Pebble and the Penguin, but when they were forced to make changes to the film, they left the studio and began working with Mechanic to set up Fox Animation Studios.

 With the departure of Bluth and Goldman, Media Assets received offers to have the Dublin studio sold off and delayed the company's closure to consider them.
-After the release of The Pebble and the Penguin on April 14, 1995, the studio was renamed to Screen Animation Ireland Limited as they could no longer use Bluth’s name while US branches were dissolved.
+After the release of The Pebble and the Penguin on April 14, 1995, the studio was renamed to Screen Animation Ireland Limited as they could no longer use Bluth's name while US branches were dissolved.
 New York-based investor Richard McDonald was in serious talks to acquire the studio but negotiations broke down in September 1995 after his group was unable to propose a substantial deal.
 This gave Media Assets the initiative to finally close the studio on October 31, 1995.
 Work on All Dogs Go to Heaven 2 was aborted, forcing MGM to farm out the remaining scenes to different animation houses, and rest of the staff moved to the new Fox Animation studio.

 Working at the new Arizona animation facility, Bluth and Goldman co-directed Fox Animation Studio's first film, Anastasia, released on November 21, 1997, a 1999 direct-to-video prequel Bartok the Magnificent and Titan A.E., released on June 16, 2000.
 Titan A.E. grossed just $22.7 million against its estimated budget of $75 million; Fox Animation Studios had already laid off two-thirds of its staff several months previously, and it closed entirely shortly after Titan A.E.'s release.